wilys-json/CV-Squared/README.md

 *(2) Improving Model Accuracy & ML Pipeline*: Building a pipeline to continuously train and test the model, and continuously optimize model training

-*(3) Knolwedge Graph Building*: Building or refining a knowledge graph that is able to reason activities, objects or common concepts associated with scenes
+*(3) Knolwedge Graph & Corpus Building*: Building or refining a knowledge graph and/or a corpus that is able to reason activities, objects or common concepts associated with scenes and physical contexts

-*(4) NLP techniques*: Word stemming is relatively a naive implementation of semantic relations of word; more sophisticated NLP techniques such as POS tagging and Word Vector learning shall be incorporated
+*(4) NLP techniques*: Word stemming is relatively a naive implementation of semantic relations of word; more sophisticated NLP techniques such as POS tagging and word vector embedding learning shall be incorporated

-*(5) Speech Generation*: Resulting texts can be read aloud using TTS service such as AWS Polly or a personalized / customized synthesized speech
+*(5) Speech Generation*: Resulting texts can be read aloud using TTS service such as AWS Polly or a personalized / customized synthesized speech to give a distinct voice to the user

 *(6) Recommendation system*: Train a model or an agent that learns the in-the-scene preference and/or daily routine of the individual to formulate a personalized